 Reduced levels of magnesium in the blood

-You will have regular blood tests and may be given magnesium supplements if the levels are too low.
+You will have regular blood tests to check this.
+Your doctor may prescribe you magnesium supplements if the levels are too low.

 Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having cetuximab.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having cetuximab treatment.
-You should tell them the name of your cancer specialist so that they can ask them for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking cetuximab.
+Tell them the name of your cancer doctor so they can ask for advice.